styfle/packagephobia/CONTRIBUTING.md

 ## Deploying the code

-The code is deployed to [Vercel](https://vercel.com) via [GitHub Integration](https://vercel.com/github).
+Each PR is automatically deployed to [Vercel](https://vercel.com) via the [GitHub Integration](https://vercel.com/github).

-If you want to deploy from the command line, you'll need the `now` cli.
-Run `npm i -g now` to get it.
+If you want to deploy from the command line, you'll need to install [Vercel](https://vercel.com) CLI with `npm i -g vercel`.

-Then you can simply run `now` and the code will deploy.
+Then you can simply run `vercel` to deploy.

 ## Submitting a PR